How to get rid of Fleas

 I tried steam cleaning and that did nothing.
 Finally I got a spray for the floor and powder for the bedding.

 I had to wash my dog at least twice a week once with flea shampoo and once with a anti-itch shampoo.
-I had to keep this up until my dog stopped scratching.
+I had to keep this up until my dog stopped scratching. images

 Alleviate that itchy dog skin